iposho/kuzyak.in/README.md

 - No Tailwind, no Bootstrap — just raw SCSS and care
 - Fits all screens like a tailored suit
 - Typography and whitespace?
 Obsessively crafted
+- Blog has RSS feed, archive, search and sharing

 ## 🚀 Quick Start